Famous Landmarks in Greece to Visit in All 14 Greek Regions

 The reserve protects forests, gorges, ravines, rivers, waterfalls, and over 1,700 species of flora and fauna.
 Several species are rare and endangered, such as the bearded vulture and golden eagle.

-The main attraction is hiking and climbing Mount Olympus.
+Hiking and climbing Mount Olympus is the main attraction here.
 Trails range from gentle mountain paths to serious summit ascents.

 Little Legend of Mount Olympus